parkerking-fournier/Music-Book-Generation/ReadMe.md

 - Drag the **src** folder into the terminal.
 It should now say something like:
 `some_stuff$ cd some_other_stuff/Brass\ Music/src`
 - Hit `enter` or `return`.
 This will change directory (the cd command) to the directory **src**.
+- It is possible that the bash script (a .sh file) will not have correct file permissions when you download this project.
+This is done automatically by some operating systems to prevent users from running potentially harmful programs.
+You only need to change the file permissions once, and can do so by entering the following command into the Terminal:
+`chmod 777 generateBooks.sh`.
+For those curious, `chmod` is a bash command, and `777` and `generateBooks.sh` are extra information passed to this command about which type of permissions to give and to which file, respectively.
 - Finally, to run the script type the following into the Terminal:
 `./generateBooks.sh`.
 Hit `enter` or `return` and follow the promts.
 - If at any point during the program you want to exit, simply press `control` + `c` in the Terminal.